eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

 ## Installation instructions

-1. Create empty programmable block named "[GAMEPGM] Block".
+1. Create empty programmable block named "[GAME.PGM] Block".
 Add this script to it, and modify the custom data to say:

 ```
     [config]